-7.14 The Tribunal considered that the threshold for a failure to treat another with respect has to be set at a level that allows for the passion and frustration that

-- 7.15 In that case, the comments were opinions of other individuals which the member honestly believed to be true.
+- 7.14 The Tribunal considered that the threshold for a failure to treat another with respect has to be set at a level that allows for the passion and frustration that often accompanies political debate and the discussion of the efficient running of a council.
+It should also be set within the context of who was involved in the exchange. - 7.15 In that case, the comments were opinions of other individuals which the member honestly believed to be true.
 The member's conduct was not unfair, unreasonable or demeaning to the town clerk and not made in a malicious or bullying manner.
 The town clerk was very experienced in her dealings with councillors and given her seniority was entirely able to defend her position.
-Therefore, the tribunal decided that the threshold was not reached. - 7.16 The allegations made by the four complainants relating to treating others with respect can be summarised as:- - Showing disrespect towards the Council's officers resulting in the resignation of two members of staff; - Implying the Councillors had no integrity by stating in an email that the Councillors should attend training: - Subjecting the Town Clerk to unnecessary phone calls and emails causing her distress. - 7.17 In this case it appears that the allegations of not treating the Council's employees with respect is primarily around asking questions, demanding information and the content and tone of email communication. - 7.18 In considering the above, we have had regard to the decision of the now former Adjudication Panel for England in Pinfold, London Borough of Sutton (2007) APE 0378.
+Therefore, the tribunal decided that the threshold was not reached. - 7.16 The allegations made by the four complainants relating to treating others with respect can be summarised as:- - Showing disrespect towards the Council's officers resulting in the resignation of two members of staff; - Lied and tried to cause upset between Councillors; - Subjecting the Town Clerk to unnecessary phone calls and emails causing her distress. - 7.17 In this case it appears that the allegations of not treating the Council's employees with respect is primarily around asking questions, demanding information and the content and tone of email communication. - 7.18 In considering the above, we have had regard to the decision of the now former Adjudication Panel for England in Pinfold, London Borough of Sutton (2007) APE 0378.
 A Councillor's rude email to the chief executive was found not to be disrespectful given that he held a senior position and there was no direct personal attack on the officer.
-The tribunal did find that disrespect had been shown to a senior police officer who the Councillor had repeatedly referred to without apology by his surname only in correspondence copied to a range of other council and police officers. - 7.19 With regard to Councillor Gillard's contact with the Council's employees we have studied the various emails provided to us during the investigation.
-Whilst it could be argued that on occasion Councillor Gillard was persistent with his questions and requests for information we have not found any content that could be considered disrespectful.
-We consider in detail below whether the emails could be considered bullying. - 7.20 With regard to treating other councillors respectfully we have considered the email sent on 30 June 2018 in which Councillor Gillard refers to training that had been organised for the Councillors.
-His email concludes with a reference to the Nolan Principles, in particular Leadership and states "This is what Councillor O'Nolan and I are doing.
-I urge you to support us". - 7.21 It is evident that it is this statement that was referred to in the allegation that Councillor Gillard had implied the Town Councillors had no integrity.
-Whilst we can understand that the Councillors might consider Councillor Gillard's advice to be condescending and inappropriate we do not consider this to reach the threshold of not treating others with respect.
+The tribunal did find that disrespect had been shown to a senior police officer who the Councillor had repeatedly referred to without apology by his surname only in correspondence copied to a range of other council and police officers. - 7.19 With regard to Councillor O'Nolan's contact with the Council's employees we have studied the various emails provided to us during the investigation.
+Whilst it could be argued that on occasion Councillor O'Nolan was persistent with his questions and requests for information we have not found any content that could be considered disrespectful.
+We consider in detail below whether the emails could be considered bullying. - 7.20 With regard to not treating other Councillors respectfully we have considered the emails sent by Councillor O'Nolan and have not found any evidence of unwarranted personal comments that could be considered disrespectful.